aidenprice/LandgateAPITest-Journal-Article/07 - Results.md

 Aligned with Fowler, Hameseder and Peterson's {\*Fowler:2012bn} experimental control showing that response data size affects response time, LandgateAPITest requests "Small" and "Big" responses.
 Small requests are either for a few features in GML or JSON or an image only a few tens of pixels in dimension.
 Big requests ask for 100 vector features or images 500 pixels in dimension.

 The distribution of their response times are shown in a box and whiskers chart, available at this [link](https://landgateapitest.appspot.com/graphs?campaignName=production_campaign&graphName=graph25).
-Box and whiskers charts show the interquartile range of a distribution.
-The dataset is divided into four equal parts around the median value, shown as a red line.
+Box and whiskers charts show the interquartile range of a distribution. ~~The dataset is divided into four equal parts around the median value, shown as a red line.
 The first quartile (Q1) to the third quartile (Q3) are contained within the blue box and contain 50% of the points in the dataset.
 The "whiskers" above and below the box show the range of the data and in a normal distribution would contain over 99% of the data points.
-Skewed distributions end up excluding the outliers from the interquartile range, shown here as blue crosses.
+Skewed distributions end up excluding the outliers from the interquartile range, shown here as blue crosses.~~

 The "Big" requests have a similar Q1 to Q3 (interquartile range) to "Small" ones.
 The lowest values in the whiskers are significantly slower to arrive.
 Both have a significant number of outliers above the maximum response time whisker.

 ![A subset of test types where the request calls for either a small sized response or a larger one comparing their response times](Graphics/Charts/Response Data Size Category Boxplot.png)

-Spatial servers can filter results either by a function of the attributes of each feature, returning features from any location meeting certain criteria of their properties.
-Features may instead be filtered by a spatial function, returning features from a specific location of any attribute value.
+Spatial servers can filter results by a function of feature attributes, returning features from any location meeting certain criteria of their properties.
+Features may also be filtered by a spatial function, returning features from a specific location of any attribute value.
 The response time frequency distributions for four test types which call upon the server to filter results are shown in the [box and whiskers chart](https://landgateapitest.appspot.com/graphs?campaignName=production_campaign&graphName=graph26).

 * Feature by ID calls for a single feature with an exactly matching ID
 * Attribute Filter test requests features with a text "location" property containing the word "Curtin"
-* Spatial intersect requests provide an envelope (minX, min Y, max X and max Y) covering the Curtin University Bentley campus and request only features intersecting the envelope
+* Spatial intersect requests provide an envelope (minimum X, minimum Y, maximum X and maximum Y) covering the Curtin University Bentley campus and request only features intersecting the envelope
 * Distance Filter was only requested from GME servers, returning only the closest feature to a point within Curtin University's Bentley campus, the operation involved sorting the entire table by distance and selecting the closest

 The two attribute filters generally show a distribution of response times shorter than the two spatial filters.
 This should be expected of indexed data subjected to an equality operation.
 The confidence in this result is not great.
 Firstly, all have a significant number of high outliers denoting skewed distributions.
 The spatial filter medians are only 2 to 3 tenths of a second slower than the two attribute filters.
 The much smaller Distance Filter sample size makes it less worthy of consideration.

 ![A subset of test types which call upon the server to limit results by a function comparing the distribution of their response times](Graphics/Charts/Server-side Operation Boxplot.png)

 JSON response data dominated the requests, being the only format available across all three server types.
 XML's geographic subset, GML, is only routinely served by OGC endpoints.
-Images were not requested as often, there being fewer server-side filtering functions available.
-Users may request the latest pie chart from the LandgateAPITest web app at this [link](https://landgateapitest.appspot.com/graphs?campaignName=production_campaign&graphName=graph4).
+Images were not requested as often, there being fewer server-side filtering functions available. ~~Users may request the latest pie chart from the LandgateAPITest web app at this [link](https://landgateapitest.appspot.com/graphs?campaignName=production_campaign&graphName=graph4).~~

 ![Percentage of Vectors by response data type](Graphics/Charts/Response Data Type Pie Chart.png)